Welcome to the MDNC Virtual Civics Initiative!

 How can schools participate?

-Judge William L. Osteen, Jr. and Laura Dildine, career law clerk to Judge N. Carlton Tilley, Jr., manage the Civics Initiative.
-Please contact Laura Dildine at firstname.lastname@example.org for more information and to schedule a courthouse or school visit.
+Chief Judge Thomas D. Schroeder, Laura Dildine (career law clerk to Judge N. Carlton Tilley, Jr.), and Leah Garland (deputy clerk) manage the Civics Initiative.
+Please contact Laura Dildine at firstname.lastname@example.org for more information and to schedule a virtual program.

 Who can participate?